 With a single Flex position, a fantasy owner is limited to only 3 lineup choices vs. 6 choices in the FFPC.
 The elevated tight end scoring makes all 6 lineup options viable for fantasy owners.
 Teams with strong running backs, wide receivers and/or tight ends are permitted to field the lineup they want.
 A fourth running back or a third quality tight end is a viable option.
 Bye weeks become manageable and permit additional lineup choices due to starting lineup flexibility.
 Fantasy owners can manage their lineup decisions and can “play to their team strength”.
 The Dual-Flex option even aids in free agent bidding strategy, whereas teams with three strong starting RBs can continue to try and solidify that position and pick up another RB, due to the ability to start all four.

-‘Action’ Scoring – All offensive players will receive points if they score a TD, whether by punt/kickoff return, playing defense, from a fumble recovery, etc. We feel it is fair to reward the fantasy owner that has that player.
-A player like Devin Hester or Leon Washington may become a valuable starter thanks to this rule addition.
+‘Action’ Scoring – All offensive players will receive points if they score a TD, whether by punt/kickoff return, playing defense, from a fumble recovery, etc. If your player scores a TD, you get the points!

 The FFPC Rules and Format Explained:

-Number of entries in the FFPC: Starting in 2014, in order to be in full compliance with the federal law known as the UIGEA which governs fantasy sports, we will be placing a “hard cap” on total number of entries in the FFPC Main Event.
+Number of entries in the FFPC: Starting in 2014, in order to be in full compliance with the federal law known as the UIGEA and multiple state laws which govern fantasy sports, we will be placing a “hard cap” on total number of entries in the FFPC Main Event.
 When the FFPC announces a guaranteed prize structure, we must stick to that number.
-Changing prize structure, even upward, is a questionable practice according to the UIGEA.
-Since it is never possible to truly project participation, our hard cap numbers will be higher than what we actually project for final entries.
-The hard cap for the 2020 FFPC Main Event will be 3,000 teams (last year the Main Event finished with 2,400 teams).
+Changing prize structure, even upward, is not legal.
+Since it is never possible to truly project participation, our hard cap number may be higher than what we actually project for final entries.
+The hard cap for the 2024 FFPC Main Event will be 4,260 teams (last year the Main Event finished with roughly 3,800 teams).
 If the contest finishes under the cap number, participants still get the benefit of the larger guaranteed prize pool.
 If the contests reaches the cap, registrations close immediately.
 The announced prize structure is guaranteed regardless of final amount of entries.

 This actually adds tremendous strategy to the Main Event drafts.
 Think of Kareem Hunt’s and Alex Smith’s Week 1 game performances from 2017.
 How about Dion Lewis and DeAngelo Williams from a few years back or Kevin Ogletree’s 30-point game against the Giants in 2012?
 If you choose to draft prior to Thursday, you may be able to grab one of these type of sleepers in the later rounds before he goes off on Thursday.
 Or you can wait to draft after Thursday’s game when the stats for those players are known.
 The choice is completely up to the team owner when to draft.